zephraph/notes/Projects/Pre-publish plugin.md

 ---

 I got a little sidetracked on this and started working on the [[Typescript control flow library]] to make some of the logic for this (and other) tools easier.

+---

+Getting back to this, I've made a bit of progress.
+Essentially I'm creating a meta-plugin here, that other plugins can interact with.
+So there are a few base things I need to do.

+1. When the publish plugin has loaded